 2 carriers: an Ergo and a Baby Bjorn

 We’re also about to build a short shelf to store some of R’s play objects on, and I’ve been meaning to buy a long mirror to set up near the floor that she can watch herself in.
-And I just scored a cute, chunky Pottery Barn step stool at a thrift store for .99 cents (!!!!) that I’ll put out for her when she starts pulling herself up more.
+And I just scored a small, chunky Pottery Barn step stool at a thrift store that I’ll set out for her when she starts pulling herself up more.